Iosifts/shift_2/TrOCR/README.md

 ## Generator:

-The generator is a script relying on trdg package that generates images from a text file for Optical Character Recognition (OCR) training
+The generator is a script relying on trdg package that generates images from a text file for Optical Character Recognition (OCR) training.

 ### Setup

+Requires python 3.6 or lower, trdg package is not updated.

 Backgrounds:
 - To use different backgrounds need to be added to each environments trdg/generators/images folder